Cable TV is so 2009!

 It also allows users to stream via three devices simultaneously.
 With the paid subscription options starting at $59.99, we’re on the edge of our seat about this particular option.
 Is it as good as it promises?

 Do you know what we miss?
 Blockbuster.

 Vudu reminds us of that.
-Except, with Vudu, there aren’t any late fees, offensive logos, or a requirement to wear pants to pick out your movie.
+Except, there aren’t any late fees, offensive logos, or a requirement to wear pants to pick out your movie with Vudu.
 Modern convenience at it’s finest.
 Vudu offers first-time users the opportunity to rent a movie for $0.49, and it requires no commitment long term.
 You can come and go as you please and use it when the mood strikes.
 With over 100,000 titles, you can rent any number of movies, helping you make Saturday night movie night a thing again.

 Free Cable TV Alternatives